Robust Auction Design with Support Information: Introduction

-The upshot of this discussion is that SPA has been the focal candidate for a robust mechanism.
-One of the main contributions of this paper is to show why SPA fails to be optimal when we have sufficient relative support information and propose a new \textit{building block} for robust mechanism design, the \textit{pooling auction} mechanism ($\textnormal{POOL}$).
-Other than the fact that the optimal mechanism in our setting is composed of these new mechanisms, this new class of mechanisms may also be of independent interest and can be useful in other robust mechanism design problems as well.

 \paragraph{Pooling in Auctions} While the specific form of the pooling auction $\pool$ that we propose is new, the more general notion of pooling in auctions has appeared in the literature, starting from the pioneering work on revenue-maximizing auctions of \cite{Myerson81}.
 When $F$ is not regular, it is shown the distribution must be ``ironed'' such that the all bidders in the same ironing interval have the same allocation, that is, their types are pooled.
 The main difference is that in \cite{Myerson81}, there is a known focal distribution $F$ to iron, whereas there is no single distribution in our problem, and the pooling emerges naturally from the worst-case analysis over all feasible distributions.
-The distribution of pooling thresholds depends only on $a,b,n,\lambda$ and not on any specific distribution.\footnote{This is why we name our auctions $\pool$ rather than IRON to distinguish it from standard Myerson ironing. } In fact, we can see from the main theorem (Theorem~\ref{thm:char-all-mech-full-main} and~\ref{app:thm:char-all-mech-gu-gd}) that the worst case distributions are all regular.\footnote{Zero virtual value distributions in the low and moderate information regimes, and constant positive virtual value distributions in the high information regime.} Therefore, \textit{even if we only consider the worst case over all regular distributions, the robustly optimal mechanism will still pool}, whereas if we know the true distribution to be any specific regular distribution, the Bayesian optimal mechanism will not pool by Myerson.
+In fact, we can see from the proof of the main theorem that the worst case distributions are all regular.
+Therefore, \textit{even if we only consider the worst case over all regular distributions, the robustly optimal mechanism will still pool}, whereas if we know the true distribution to be any specific regular distribution, the Bayesian optimal mechanism will not pool by Myerson.
 The robust auction framework therefore gives qualitatively different prescriptions.
+Beyond \cite{Myerson81}, pooling in auctions has been shown to be optimal in a variety of settings \citep{bergemann-pooling, feldman-lookahead-pooling,laffont1996optimal,pai2014optimal} but to the best of our knowledge, these work all operate in the Bayesian setting and as such the driver of pooling appears different.